SanketPaharia/CabRental-Application/README.md

 This is a solo project, completed by myself.

-Features
+#Features
 The MyCab cab rental application includes the following features:

-Customers can search for available cabs and book them for a specific date and time.
+-Customers can search for available cabs and book them for a specific date and time.
-Customers can view their booking history and cancel bookings if needed.
+-Customers can view their booking history and cancel bookings if needed.
-Drivers can view their assigned bookings and mark them as completed when they are finished.
+-Drivers can view their assigned bookings and mark them as completed when they are finished.
-Drivers can view their earnings and the total number of bookings they have completed.
+-Drivers can view their earnings and the total number of bookings they have completed.
-Admins can view and manage all bookings and drivers.
+-Admins can view and manage all bookings and drivers.